cetrasoft/info_products-rails_helpers/content/book/1-intro.md

 So, what makes us qualified to teach a course on any of these fronts?

-We're Ryan & Carlos, and we've been building web apps professionally for over 10 years (with Rails for 5 of those years).
-Rails has been out for 9 years at the time of this writing, so you could say we've been using exclusively Rails for the majority of the time it has been around.
+We're Ryan & Carlos, a couple of dudes who use Rails professionally and love it.
+We're passionate about doing things the right way&trade;, not only because it feels good, but because it actually makes writing code easier.

-We've built our consulting business on Rails, with the apps for all of our customers running a version from 2 to 4.
+We've built our consulting business on Rails.
 Quite an investment to make in one particular technology, but it has never let us down!

 At the end of the day it's simple: we're a couple of guys very concerned with improving ourselves on the daily, much like you are.
 We want to share what we've learned with you to help you get closer to reaching Rails enlightenment a bit faster than we did.